 So again, even if demographics aren’t the primary way you want to niche.
 I strongly recommend committing to a demographic because, yes, you could speak to everyone, but you’re not going to learn as much you’re not going to be successful if you try to do that.

 2. Audience by Common Challenge or Pain Point

 An example would be that if you’re a medium, you could create an audience based on the challenge of getting answers from pets who have passed on where the owner needs closure.
-So the challenge or pain point is that the pet has passed on and the owner feels like they need questions answered.
+So the challenge or pain point is that the pet has passed on, and the owner feels like they need questions answered.

-Focusing on the challenge or pain point in this way is a particularly fruitful one because it automatically frames the following marketing questions:
+Focusing on the challenge or pain point in this way is particularly fruitful because it automatically frames the following marketing questions:

 3. Audience by Common Phase of Life

 Use each of these elements to help you define your audience.
 Remember, you aren’t ruling anyone out.
-Rather, you’re simply getting focused so that you can speak with confidence, be clear about what you do, and attract new clients.
+Instead, you’re simply getting focused so that you can speak with confidence, be clear about what you do, and attract new clients.